kubedb/docs/docs/guides/proxysql/overview/configure-proxysql.md

 +------------------+-----------+---------------------+----------------------+
 ```

-Once deployed ProxySQL will query the view in order to retrieve the status of each of the group members (the view can also be used for troubleshooting purposes).
+Once deployed ProxySQL will query the view to retrieve the status of each of the group members (the view can also be used for troubleshooting purposes).

 ProxySQL needs a dedicated user to communicate with the MySQL nodes to be able to assess their condition.
 So create a new user for this purpose.
 We called it **proxysql** here.
 Also use a strong password for this user.
 Then grant the read permission on the `sys` database to this user so that it can monitor the group.
 If you want applications connect to this user **proxysql** to access the other databases, then grant appropriate permissions too.